Grand Daphne itinerary B - 4 days

 DAY 3: FRIDAY

-Today we cruised to the island of Española - the southernmost island of the Galapagos and one of the most spectacular ones.
+Today we cruise to the island of Espanola – the southernmost island of the Galapagos and one of the most spectacular ones.
 Because of its remote location this island has a large population of endemic fauna.
-It is the breeding site for all the world's 12,000 pairs of waved albatrosses and home to colonies of blue-footed and masked boobies.
+It is the breeding site for nearly all of the world’s 12,000 pairs of waved albatrosses and also home to colonies of blue-footed and masked boobies.
 Trails from the golden beaches, where sea lions bathe and marine iguanas make their way towards the water, lead us right through the middle of booby colonies, and Galapagos doves and mockingbirds are also often seen.

 We then head to Gardner Bay which is considered by many as one of the most beautiful beaches in the Galapagos Islands and full of sea lions and hood mockingbirds.
-Enjoy the beach and do some snorkeling, which could be great for playing with sea lion pups and lots of different types of fish.
-The rocks off the coast provide excellent snorkeling opportunities, with reef sharks, turtles, and many species of tropical fish, including surgeon and angelfish, often seen.
-The small, white-tipped reef sharks are also often spotted resting under the rocks.
+Enjoy the beach and do some snorkeling which could be great for playing with sea lion pups and lots of different type of fish.
+The rocks off the coast provide excellent snorkeling opportunities, with reef sharks, turtles and many species of tropical fish, including surgeon and angelfish, often seen.
+The small white-tipped reef sharks are also often spotted resting under the rocks.

 DAY 4: SATURDAY